malisherhashmi-code/DARK-DEVIL/README.md

 ## 🚀 Pairing Dashboard

-> Securely link your device using the official KHAN-MD pairing portals below: if connection issues may require vpn activation to fix this issue.
+> Securely link your device using the official DARK-MD pairing portals below: if connection issues may require vpn activation to fix this issue.

  <div align="center">